kshitijrat/finance-dashboard-api/README.md

-# Finance Dashboard (Backend)
+# Personal Finance Dashboard (Backend)

+Welcome to the Personal Finance Dashboard backend!
 This project is designed to help you manage transactions, track your income and expenses, and keep your financial data secure.
 It uses a Role-Based system to control who can see or change the data.

 ## Role-Based Access (Who can do what?)